MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ### Jessica

 Jessica is a hard-pressed working mother of seven who has no spare time to wait around.
 She wants an application that quickly lets her order a sufficient number of pizzas to feed her brood while making sure that any specific requests her children have can be fulfilled easily.
 Jessica wants full control over the toppings on her pizzas to fill her children’s demands so that she can have a relatively easy dinner for once.
-Jessica also wants to see exactly how long it will take until the pizzas are ready so that she can better organise her evening and doesn't waste time waiting in line to order or pick up a pizza.
+Jessica also wants to see exactly how long it will take until the pizzas are ready so that she can better organize her evening and doesn't waste time waiting in line to order or pick up a pizza.

 ### Dave

 Dave just wants a pizza for dinner.
-Dave wants an app that lets him quickly and simply enter in the requisite choices so that he can have his favourite pizza as soon as possible with the minimum of fuss.
+Dave wants an app that lets him quickly and simply enter in the requisite choices so that he can have his favorite pizza as soon as possible with the minimum of fuss.
 Dave wants an app that is simple to use and offers him the choices he wants so that he doesn’t have to think or invest a lot mental energy in deciding what he wants for dinner.
 Dave also wants an application that doesn't waste his time with options he doesn't care about so that he can just get dinner and go.

 ### Miguelitto

-Miguellito is an overwhelmed and aging first generation immigrant Italian business owner juggling both running the customer service side of his pizzeria and the kitchen side.
+Miguelitto is an overwhelmed and aging first generation immigrant Italian business owner juggling both running the customer service side of his pizzeria and the kitchen side.
 Miguelitto needs an application that reduces the pressure on the customer service side of his business so that he can focus on creating pizzas and speeding up the cooking process.
-In addition, he also wants to offer customers more freedom to experiment with their own favourite toppings to create a better customer experience.
+In addition, he also wants to offer customers more freedom to experiment with their own favorite toppings to create a better customer experience.
 Therefore the application needs to both give his customers the ability to order food directly, saving both his and his customers time.
 Miguelitto also needs an application that does not take a great amount of time and effort to learn so that the new system does not over-complicate his life, taking up more time to operate than it saves, so that he can concentrate on what he does best; making pizzas.

 ## Wireframes